 5.3 Discussion and verification of evaluation results

 In Table 6, there are three sections with the highest risk level (C).
 The length thereof is 1,270 m, accounting for 62.7% of the total length, indicating that the overall water in-rush risk of the No. 3 inclined shaft is relatively high.
 According to the evaluation result, the decision maker must make a corresponding plan against water in-rush risk and focus on high-risk sections of the tunnel.
-In addition, due to the constant updating of geological information during construction, the water in-rush risk may change, so special attention should be paid to changes in geological conditions during construction.
+Due to the constant updating of geological information during construction, the water in-rush risk may change, so special attention should be paid to changes in geological conditions during construction.
 The following will combine the actual situation of water burst risk in construction to illustrate the rationality of the proposed method.

 On 3 March, 2015, when the tunnel was excavated to XJ3K0 + 396, a small amount of water influx was noticed.
 On 8 March, 2015, the amount of water suddenly increased after a blasting operation: the construction team immediately stopped the operation, evacuated all non-essential personnel, and used pumping equipment to reduce the tunnel water level.
-Experts were asked to assess the risk of water in-rush before further construction to improve the specified risk control scheme because of the high risk evaluation at design stage.
+Experts were asked to assess the risk of water in-rush before further construction to improve the specified risk control scheme due to the high risk evaluation at design stage.
 One of the priority measures was to undertake advanced horizontal drilling in the tunnel face, which can not only add to the engineering geology and hydrogeological information, but also reduce the water pressure on the tunnel.

 On 10 March, 2015, an advanced horizontal drill (total length 38m) was applied to the face.
 When drilled to XJ3K0 +382, there was a large amount of water found in the hole, and the water pressure increased significantly.
 When drilling to XJ3K0 + 356, the water pressure was too great to continue drilling.
 After withdrawing the drill rod, a water outburst occurred over about 15 m, and the water was clear.
 On 14 March, 2015, another three holes were drilled, and the flow continued to increase, which resulted in inundation of 70 m of the cave at a flow rate of about 1000 m3 h-1.
 At about 15:00 on 14 March, 2015, there was no further increase in the amount of water in the cave.
 There were six sewage pumps active on the face, and the water flow was stable at about 800 to 900 m3 h-1 (Figures 5 and 6).

 At the design stage, the water in-rush risk from XJ3K0+330 to XJ3K0+560 is C (high-risk), which is in line with the actual situation encountered during construction.
-It not only verifies the reliability of the proposed method, but also explains the rationality of the research thinking behind the safety risk assessment as applied to tunnel engineering, that is to emphasise the importance of risk assessment during construction, but also pay attention to the role of the site investigation, and design stages in implementation of a safe risk control system.
+It not only verifies the reliability of the proposed method, but also explains the rationality of the research thinking behind the safety risk assessment as applied to tunnel engineering, that is to emphasise the importance of risk assessment during construction, and pay attention to the role of the site investigation, and design stages in implementation of a safe risk control system.

 6 Conclusions